If you’re like me, then you love fake nails!

 They can be a fun way to add some pizzazz to your usual style, and they can last for weeks or even months if you take care of them properly.

-But it’s essential to choose the right type of nails, or you could end up with damaged nails.
+But (and take this from a more-than-a-decade-old beauty wizz), pick the correct type of nails, or you could end up with damaged nails (ouch!)…

 1. Acrylic Nails